chronological order

 Star Trek Into Darkness

-When a devastating terrorist attack strikes Starfleet Command, the Enterprise crew is sent on a manhunt that uncovers a covert, militarized conspiracy led by a superhuman from the past.
+When a terrorist attack strikes Starfleet Command, the Enterprise crew is sent on a manhunt that uncovers a militarised conspiracy led by a superhuman from the past, a reinterpreted Khan Noonien Singh.
+The film critiques drone warfare and pre-emptive strikes, and inverts the Wrath of Khan engine room sacrifice with the roles reversed.

 Star Trek Beyond